febo/pinocchio/README.md

 ## Features

-* `no_std` crate.
+* Zero dependencies and `no_std` crate
-* Efficient `entrypoint!` definition – no copies or allocations.
+* Efficient `entrypoint!` definition – no copies or allocations
-* Improved CU consumption of cross-program invocations.
+* Improved CU consumption of cross-program invocations

 ## Getting started